-Which looks something like this, from the Gallert hill, in the evening.
+Which looks something like this, from the Gellért hill, in the evening.

 The Hungarian Parliament Building in Budapest – one of the oldest legislative buildings in Europe.
 It was built in 1904.

 One of the many monuments representing the time of World War, Anarchy and the social revolution in Hungary.

 The statue of US president Ronald Regan at Liberty Square… honoring the man that many Hungarian people consider as the reason for an end to the communist rule in Budapest and Hungary.

 A street overlooking Budapest’s St. Stephen’s Basilica.

 The (almost) 100-meter high dome of St. St. Stephen’s Basilica.
 If you get to visit only one church in Budapest, let it be this one.
 Awesome stained glass windows and breath-taking dome.

 The popular Jewish quarter, where streets were walled off and turned into a ghetto during WWII.
 Today, it’s a popular tourist trail with a number of synagogues, old stores, workshops, and the many colorful streets.

 The Great Market Hall.
 An ideal place to shop for souvenirs and eat the local delicacies.
 Built in 1897, the place still serves as Budapest’s largest and oldest indoor market.
 Read this Budapests Food guide if you are a foodie looking for food suggestions in the city.

 The memorial of Shoes on the Danube Promenade in honor of the Jews killed after ordered to take off their shoes and walk along the river so that they can be shot down, and their shoes could be reused, during the World War II.

 The popular Boldog Fountain that you will see on many Budapest photos in Google images.
 This was perhaps some of the most interesting water fountains I have seen in my life.
 These jets were motion sensitive so you could walk through them and not get wet.
 It was symbolic to being caged though.